lagimik/PartnerCrucible/TheChangelog.md

 ### Week ending March 3, 2023

-Changes this week's changes include new power apps and business apps practice playbooks, what global partners are doing with cloud for sustainability, and TEI of Azure VMWare services and partner session recordings for AI and MSP tenant access best practices.
+Changes this week include new power apps and business apps practice playbooks, what global partners are doing with cloud for sustainability, and TEI of Azure VMWare services and partner session recordings for AI and MSP tenant access best practices.

 Date | Change | File
 :--- | :----- | ---: